Gaveloshpom/Kap/pabot/README.md

 > hello

-> help - show commands list
+> help - shows a description of all commands

 > add - add new contact in storage
 >>Example: add "name (only letters without spaces)" "phone number (only digits without spaces)"